Abhinav-sbhat/3.-Neuro-Brain-EEG-Intent-Recognition-System-/README.md

 🧠 NeuroBrain – EEG-Based Intent Recognition System NeuroBrain is an advanced AI-powered EEG communication system designed to decode human intentions (like “Yes”, “No”, “Emergency”, etc.) using brainwave data.
 This project bridges neuroscience and machine learning to enable intuitive, hands-free communication — especially beneficial for individuals with physical disabilities.

+📥 Dataset – BCI Horizon 4
+To run this project, download publicly available EEG data from the BCI Competition IV Dataset A (Graz Dataset A):

+🔗 Download Dataset (BCI Competition IV - Dataset A)

+After downloading:

+Unzip the dataset.

+Place any .mat file (e.g., A03T.mat) into the Dataset/ directory.

+Update the path in app.py accordingly:

+python
+Copy
+Edit
+data_file = r"Dataset/A03T.mat"
 🚀 Features
 💬 Voice Feedback: Converts predicted user intents into speech using pyttsx3.